bugsbugsbux/notes-on-nix/notes-on-nix.md

   (and exists) or the named entry does not exist, the named entry is not the one returned!
 Lookup paths should be avoided as they are impure (=not reproducible because they depend on the value of NIX\_PATH).

+  In the common code snippet `import <nixpkgs> {}`
+  - `<nixpkgs>` represents the path to the local copy of nixpkgs and is therefore a directory
+  - Importing this directory works because it contains a file `./default.nix` which is loaded instead.
+It returns a function which returns the nixpkgs package set.
+  - `{}` is a set (see below) and the argument this function.
+It could be used to customize the returned package set, but here it is not.

 - **"list"**: `[1 "two" 3 4]` No comma between elements!
 - (attribute-)"set": `{ foo = "bar"; }` What other languages call
   "(hash-)map", "dictionary" or "table".
 See below.